-The NDAA also requires that "[n]ot later than 90 days after the date of the enactment of this section, and not less frequently than every 6 months thereafter, the Commission shall transmit to Congress a report that summarizes the contents of the reports submitted by United States-based foreign media outlets under subsection (a) during the preceding 6-month period."10 On March 11, 2022, the Commission released a Public Notice reiterating its ongoing obligations under the NDAA and directing United States-based foreign media outlets subject to the NDAA reporting requirements to submit reports to the Commission's established e-mail inbox by April 12, 2022.11 The Commission set this deadline to enable it to comply with the NDAA's requirement that it submit a Report to Congress "not less frequently than every 6 months."12 The Commission also stated that, in compliance with the NDAA, it would make publicly available on its website each submission by a United States-based foreign media outlet submits its report to the Commission or (2) the date on which the Commission transmits its report to Congress.13 foreign principal; (ii) acts within the United States as a public relations counsel, publicity agent, information-service employee or political consultant for or in the interests of such foreign principal; (iii) within the United States solicits, collects, disburses, or dispenses contributions, loans, money, or other things of value for or in the interest of such foreign principal; or (iv) within the United States represents the interests of such foreign principal before any agency or official of the Government of the United States; and (2) any person who agrees, consents, assumes or purports to act as, or who is or holds himself out to be, whether or not pursuant to contractual relationship, an agent of a foreign principal as defined in clause (1) of this subsection."
-22 U.S.C. § 611(c).
+The NDAA also requires that "[n]ot later than 90 days after the date of the enactment of this section, and not less frequently than every 6 months thereafter, the Commission shall transmit to Congress a report that summarizes the contents of the reports submitted by United States-based foreign media outlets under subsection (a) during the preceding 6-month period."
+On September 12, 2022, the Commission released a Public Notice reiterating its ongoing obligations under the NDAA and directing United States-based foreign media outlets subject to the NDAA reporting requirements to submit reports to the Commission's established e-mail inbox by October 12, 2022.
+The Commission set this deadline to enable it to comply with the NDAA's requirement that it submit a Report to Congress "not less frequently than every 6 months."
+The Commission also stated that, in compliance with the NDAA, it would make publicly available on its website each submission by a United States-based foreign media outlet no later than the earlier of (1) 30 days after the outlet submits its report to the Commission or (2) the date on which the Commission transmits its report to Congress.

 Submissions.
-The Commission did not receive any registrations in the six-month period between October 12, 2021, and April 12, 2022, including in response to its March Public Notice.
+The Commission did not receive any registrations in the six-month period between April 13, 2022, and October 12, 2022, including in response to its September Public Notice.